TARQ318/project_-NTM/README.md

-# Dijital Library Management System
+# Digital Library Management System

-This project is a simple **Dijital Library Management System** implemented in PHP with a MySQL database.
+This project is a simple **Digital Library Management System** implemented in PHP with a MySQL database.
 The system includes the following functionalities:

 1. **Register a student**
 2. **Search for books**